Pep Guardiola: The Man City manager described as football's Che Guevara

 He used to be absolute in his view on certain issues, but has become more flexible.

-He does not watch three matches of the next rival any more, which at the time he thought vital to avoid anything escaping him.
-Now he watches selected pictures in half-hour sessions.
-And so he gets to the games fresher.
+He does not watch three matches of his side's next opponent any more, which at the time he thought vital to avoid anything escaping him.
+Now he watches selected pieces of action in half-hour sessions.
+And so he arrives at the games fresher.

 He still hates it when the opposition have the ball, but depending on the players he has, he can mould the method of attacking when possession is regained.